Economic Disruption and the COVID Pandemic

 • Close a plan to new participants but continue to accrue benefits for existing participants.
 This is often referred to as a “soft” freeze.

 • Monitor the management of plan distributions.
-The payment of a coronavirus-related distribution to a qualified individual must be reported by the eligible retirement plan on Form 1099-R, Distributions from Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, etc.
+The eligible retirement plan must report the payment of a coronavirus-related distribution to a qualified individual on Form 1099-R, Distributions from Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, etc.

 • Manage the tracking and reporting of COVID-19 layoffs and rehires in a business’s qualified retirement plan.